jaredririe/backendology/finished/top-software-books.md

 * Don't live with broken windows
     - Fix bad design and code as soon as you notice it
 * Use tracer bullets to find the target
-    - Get a simplistic end-to-end solution working first
+    - Get a simplistic end-to-end solution working first so you know you’re on track
 * Prototype to learn
-    - The purpose of prototyping is to learn, not to produce code
+    - The purpose of prototyping is to learn, not to produce code for the final product
-    - Prototyping is different from tracer bullets
+    - Prototyping is different from using tracer bullets
 * Use a single editor well
     - Learn keyboard shortcuts
     - Program and extend your editor to make it your own
 * "select" isn't broken
-    - The OS, compiler, or standard library is rarely the problem
+    - When debugging, remember that the OS, compiler, or standard library are rarely the problem.
+It’s your code that’s broken
 * Refactor early, refactor often
 * Test your software, or your users will
 * Find bugs once
-    - Once you have identified a bug, ensure through regression testing that bug will never crop up again
+    - Once you have identified a bug, ensure through regression testing that the bug will never crop up again
 * Build documentation in, don't bolt it on
     - Documentation that is part of the code is more likely to be kept up to date